 After visiting Big Ben and the Palace of Westminster continue walking and you will arrive at Westminster Abbey, the oldest Christian temple in England and one of its most important monuments.
 So much so that it is considered a living piece of the country's history.
 That's why you should not miss it while doing the route of London in a day.

-On the outside it is a beauty but you will enjoy this Gothic jewel the most by taking a guided tour inside Westminster Abbey, as it houses a lot of wonderful artistic works and amazing places like the Royal Pantheon, the Poets' Corner or the Chapter House, among many others.
+On the outside it is a beauty, but you will enjoy this Gothic jewel the most by taking a guided tour inside Westminster Abbey, as it houses a lot of wonderful artistic works and amazing places like the Royal Pantheon, the Poets' Corner or the Chapter House, among many others.
 Did you know that it is the church where the royal coronations are held?

 If you are curious, I recommend you to read the post What to see in Westminster Abbey where you can discover everything this national shrine has to offer.

 And this is precisely where its charm lies: it is one of the few active palaces in the world.
-Many visitors come here to watch the spectacular changing of the guard ceremony in London.
+Many visitors come here to see the spectacular changing of the guard ceremony in London.

-If you have a little time and your visit coincides with the day this event is scheduled (check on their Twitter profile when it occurs), I recommend you stay because it is a very curious spectacle to see and you can take lots of souvenir photos.
+If you have a little time and your visit coincides with the day that this event is scheduled (check on their Twitter profile when it occurs), I recommend you stay because it is a very curious spectacle to see and you can take lots of souvenir photos.

 To enjoy the changing of the guard at Buckingham Palace I advise you to place yourself in the area of the Victory Monument in the center of the rotunda in front of the palace gate because from there you will have the best views.